In the guide

 An exemption to the requirement to stamp applies for producers with a flock of fewer than 50 birds, but in these circumstances the producer's name and address must be provided on a notice.

-Eggs sold in one of the three ways described above cannot be marked or advertised with a weight grade or class.
+Eggs sold directly to the consumer from a farm, by door-to-door delivery, or from a market or boot sale cannot be marked or advertised with a weight grade or class.
 For more information on this and other labelling requirements, please see 'Retail sale and labelling of eggs'.

 Back to top